AyuVirgiana/face-recognition-attendance-anti-spoofing/README.md

 # FACE RECOGNITION SYSTEM with ANTI SPOOFING
-This GitHub repository contains a comprehensive Face Recognition Attendance System with built-in Face Recognition using Pytorch and Anti-Spoofing features.
+This GitHub repository contains a web-based Facial Recognition Attendance System built with the Python language and the Streamlit framework.
+The System built with Face Recognition using Inception Resnet (V1) models in pytorch, pretrained on VGGFace2 and CASIA-Webface datasets, also Anti-Spoofing models by (https://www.minivision.cn/).
 The system is designed to accurately identify and record attendance using facial recognition while incorporating measures to prevent spoofing attempts.

-# Overview
-The application allows users to perform the following tasks:
-- **Visitor Validation**: Capture an image using the camera and perform face recognition + anti-spoof to validate visitors.
-The system checks the captured face against the database of known faces and identifies the person if a match is found.
-- **View Visitor History**: View the history of visitor attendance, including their ID, name, and timestamp of the visit.
-Additionally, the application provides an option to search and display images of specific visitors.
-- **Add to Database**: Add new individuals to the database for future recognition.
-Users can input the person's name and either upload a picture or capture one using the camera.

 # Key Features
 - **Face Recognition**: Utilizes advanced algorithms to recognize faces in real-time accurately.